JordanRaleigh/TandemChallenge/README.md

 - Split my Quiz.js component into smaller functional and dumb components to improve organization and seperate out concerns.

 Testing
+-Add Mocha and Chai framworks to the application and build more specific tests as I'm more experienced with these libraries.

 - Build out more unit testing for all functions.
 - Build more integration testing on each broken out component.